 - Heart: Your heart valves may weaken.
 This can cause you to have chest pain or an irregular heartbeat.
 Heart valves direct the flow of blood through the heart.

 How is Marfan syndrome diagnosed?

 Your healthcare provider will do a complete physical exam to check for signs of Marfan syndrome.
-He will also ask about your health history.
-He may also need to know the health condition of your family and other close relatives.
+Your provider will also ask about your health history.
+Your provider may also need to know the health condition of your family and other close relatives.
 You may also need any of the following:

 - CT angiography: An x-ray machine uses a computer to take pictures of your blood vessels.
 You may be given dye to help the blood vessels show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - An echocardiogram is a type of ultrasound.
 Sound waves are used to show the structure and function of your heart.

 - Telemetry is continuous monitoring of your heart rhythm.
 Sticky pads placed on your skin connect to an EKG machine that records your heart rhythm.